 Fort Laramie National Historic Site is Always Open

 Yes, Fort Laramie National Historic Site is open year-round.
-The Visitor Center is closed on Thanksgiving, Christmas, and New Year's Day, but the grounds and historic structures are open visitation 365 days a year.
+The Visitor Center is closed on Thanksgiving, Christmas, and New Year's Day, but the grounds and historic structures are open for visitation 365 days a year.

 What can I do at the fort?